-All competitors are reminded that they are liable to exclusion from the meeting if any person associated with their team who is below the age at which a driving licence may be issued, is seen riding or driving a motor vehicle of any type within the paddock, or any other part of the grounds.
+All competitors are reminded that they are liable to disqualification from the meeting if any person associated with their team who is below the age at which a driving licence may be issued, is seen riding or driving a motor vehicle of any type within the paddock, or any other part of the grounds.
+Competition vehicles must not be used to transport personnel unless the passenger/s are within the framework of the vehicle.